SeventhKevin1000/King-of-Pop/README.md

 # Humanitarian Work

 As much as he worked on Music, many of his works did not make the headlines.
 Michael Jackson spent several millions on charitable work.
 We are

+# Tabloids and Deception

+Jackson sadly was also subject to a stagerring amount of tabloids created to defame him over his career.